Baizhi-Angelica/Baizhi-Angelica.github.io/README.md

 Here is my resume, please feel free to contact me if there's any chance of interview in Suzhou or Shanghai.

 ---
-`This website is still under construction, please allow some low performance :) I don't understand how to build a good blog.
+`This website is still under construction, please allow some low performance :) I am still learning how to build a good blog.
 Thx`